Sweden's Thunberg demands climate action on day of global school strikes

 “We are putting pressure on the governments and we want them to act fast and now,” said David Wicker, 14, who joined some 7,500 young protesters in Brussels.

+Young people who took time off school to protest on Friday urged adults to heed calls by climate activists for a global general strike on Sept.
+20.

-In Paris, Celia Benmessaoud, 15, held up a sign saying “There’s Is No Planet B,” and said she hoped the school strike would change the world — echoing hopes voiced by participants from New Zealand and India to Bulgaria and across Europe.
+In Paris, Celia Benmessaoud, 15, held up a sign saying “There’s Is No Planet B,” and said she hoped the school strike would change the world - echoing hopes voiced by participants from India, Turkey and Gambia to countries across Europe.

+Earlier, schoolchildren and students had kicked off the protests in New Zealand and Australia.

 “The government isn’t doing as much as it should.
 It’s just scary for younger generations,” she said, holding up a placard seeking to stop a proposed new coal mine in Australia.

-For more than 40 years, scientists have warned that burning too much coal, oil and gas could cause dangerous climate change.
+Global warming caused by heat-trapping greenhouse gases from burning fossil fuels has already led to droughts and heatwaves, melting glaciers, rising sea levels and floods, scientists say, and climate models project that the fall-out could worsen.

-Sophie Hanford, a national organizer in New Zealand, and the Melbourne organizers said they anticipated a huge student-led strike in September that would include adults and workers.
+Sophie Hanford, a national organiser in New Zealand, and the Melbourne organisers said they anticipated a huge turnout at the general strike planned for September.

 “There’ll definitely be more.
 This is only the beginning,” Hanford said on New Zealand’s Breakfast television show.

-Reporting by Sonali Paul and Charlotte Greenfield in Wellington, Anna Ringstrom in Stockholm, Clement Rossignol in Brussels, Bart Biesemans in Brussels, Rachel Joyner in Paris and Matthew Green in London; Writing by Sonali Paul and Matthew Green; Editing by Clarence Fernandez and Edmund Blair
+Reporting by Sonali Paul and Charlotte Greenfield in Wellington, Anna Ringstrom in Stockholm, Clement Rossignol in Brussels, Bart Biesemans in Brussels, Rachel Joyner in Paris and Matthew Green in London; Writing by Sonali Paul and Matthew Green; Editing by Clarence Fernandez and Mark Heinrich